Seungri: Early life and education

+Career

 Early beginnings and debut with Big Bang

-Born and raised in Gwangju, South Korea, Seungri was noted for his dancing skills growing up, with the singer participating in the dance group II Hwa.
+Seungri was noted for his dancing skills growing up, with the singer participating in the dance group II Hwa.
 Hoping to pursue a career in the entertainment industry, Seungri appeared in survival program Let's Coke Play!
 Battle Shinhwa, a reality television series to find the next Shinhwa.
 He was eventually eliminated in the ninth episode.
-Following his appearance on the show, Seungri was scouted by YG Entertainment to audition for the new boy band, Big Bang, alongside five other members: T.O.P, Taeyang, G-Dragon, Daesung, and Hyun-seung.
-The formation of the group was documented on television.
+Following his appearance on the show, Seungri was scouted by YG Entertainment to audition for the new boy band, Big Bang, alongside five other members: The formation of the group was documented on television.
 Despite the initial plan of debuting six members, Seungri and Hyun-seung risked elimination due to their lack of stage presence and were given one final opportunity to impress Yang Hyun-suk, founder of YG Entertainment.
 Ultimately Seungri was chosen to stay, while Hyung-seung (who went on to debut with the boy band Beast) was dropped before the official debut.